cloudlayerio/cloudlayerio-fsharp/README.md

     connection |> CloudLayerApi.accountStatus |> Async.RunSynchronously
 ```

-You can check the results by pattern matching.
+The results can be pattern matched.

 ```fsharp
 match status with